alphagov/government-service-design-manual/Copy and content/styleguide.md

     Formats
     -------

-    ‘Formats’ is the term we use to define the different ways of presenting information, for example: guides have multiple pages of information around a topic, answers give a single, concise answer etc.
+    'Formats' is the term we use to define the different ways of presenting information, for example: guides have multiple pages of information around a topic, answers give a single, concise answer etc.